How to Tap Campus Hires (and Runners-Up) For Your Employee Referral Program

 Incentives are a popular way to boost employee engagement, and recent college grads will jump at the chance to earn a referral bonus.
 Motivate your organization by offering perks that will appeal to Gen Z employees, like cash, paid vacation or a charitable donation.
 Make sure employees understand the structure of your employee referral bonus program, and have clear visibility when they’ve earned a reward.

 Pro tip: Offer employees an incentive for each step of the hiring process.
 For example, if their referral gets a phone screen, the employee receives a $25 gift card.
 In-person interview? $50.
 Accepted an offer? $1,000 bonus!

 Promote, promote, promote

 Having an employee referral program and offering the right perks is all well and good, but if no one in your company knows about it, your chances of success are slim.
 Spread the word amongst your teammates about the open positions you’re hoping to fill, and ask for referrals from recent hires.
 The water cooler is a good place to start, but regular emails to the organization and other all-team updates are even better.

 - A guide to how your recruiting process works

 - A sample social media post to copy and paste

 - A link to your employee referrals platform

 Don’t be content with your content

-Generation Z consumes content like there’s no tomorrow, so be sure to make yours witty, useful and engaging.
-“A day in the life” blogs written by young staffers, Instagram Stories intern takeovers, or emails with a list of job tops are easy for your recent hires to share with their friends so they can #humblebrag about how amazing their new job is.
+Generation Z consumes content like there’s no tomorrow, so be sure to make your recruitment marketing content witty, useful and engaging.
+Publish “a day in the life” blogs written by young staffers, ask your interns to do an Instagram Story takeover, or record testimonial videos with recent grads that they can share with their social networks and #humblebrag about how amazing their new job is.